Trainer Kite Buyer's Guide

 Do I really need a trainer kite?
 Why?

-Would you teach a friend to drive a car with a 5-speed on steep hills in heavy traffic?"
+Would you teach a kid to drive a car with a 5-speed on steep hills in heavy traffic?"
+We hope not.

 Do you like to save money?